-The 10 Best Cultural Restaurants in Santiago: The Rhythms of Chilean Cuisine
+Top 10 Restaurants In Santiago: The Rhythms Of Chilean Cuisine

-The vista of Chile’s capital is like no other: surrounded by the white peaks of the Andes, the bustling metropolis is a vast mosaic of winding streets and tall buildings.
+Chile’s capital is like no other: surrounded by the white peaks of the Andes, the bustling metropolis is a vast mosaic of winding streets and tall buildings.
 The landscape of Chilean cuisine is equally exciting.
-Mixing Spanish influences with excellent native recipes, the freshest of ingredients with exotic fruits and fish, it offers tantalising combinations best enjoyed with a glass of acclaimed Chilean wine.
-Here are some of our favourite cultural restaurants in Santiago.
+Mixing Spanish influences with excellent native recipes, the freshest of ingredients with exotic fruits and fish, it offers tantalizing combinations best enjoyed with a glass of acclaimed Chilean wine.
+Here are the ten best restaurants in Santiago.

-Located in the hip neighbourhood of Barrio Lastarria, this small, cosy, and somehow dark bar is the perfect place to take a break from the bustling streets of the metropolis.
-The hidden and subterranean character of the location adds to Bar Bajo Llave’s dark and cave-like charm, making it the perfect place to combine a meal with the first few drinks of the evening.
-Locals drop by to enjoy a beverage they choose from the huge selection of national beers and wines.
-Of course, Bajo Llave also offers generous meals for the hungry: next to pizzas and tapas that fuse Mediterranean and Chilean cuisine, guests can also order more traditional meat dishes.
+Located in the hip neighborhood of Barrio Lastarria, this cozy bar is the perfect place to take a break from Santiago's bustling streets.
+The hidden and subterranean character of the location adds to Bajo Llave’s dark and cave-like charm, making it the perfect place to combine a meal with the first few drinks of the evening.
+Locals drop by to enjoy a beverage chosen from the huge selection of national beers and wines.
+Of course, Bajo Llave also offers generous meals for the hungry.
+Next to pizzas and tapas that fuse Mediterranean and Chilean cuisine, guests can also order more traditional meat dishes.

 Juan y Medio

 Juan y Medio is one of the best addresses to meet locals while enjoying the Chilean dining ambiente.
-This rather big and noisy restaurant is always packed with celebrating families and groups that come here to enjoy the tasty traditional food and friendly atmosphere.
-The family business builds its reputation upon over 60 years of experience.
-While the décor is functional rather than chic, the clienteleand Juan y Medio’s no-fuss attitude and no-nonsense traditional dishes make it a unique, and extremely authentic Santiago experience.
+This big and noisy restaurant is always packed with celebrating families and groups that come here to enjoy the tasty traditional food and friendly atmosphere.
+The family business has built its reputation from over 60 years of experience.
+While the décor is functional rather than chic, the clientele and Juan y Medio’s no-fuss attitude and no-nonsense traditional dishes make it a unique, and extremely authentic Santiago experience.

-Mulato takes us back to the Lastarria neighbourhood.
-The concept behind the restaurant is simple yet admirable: to create a form of local synergy between the restaurant and the neighbourhood by using only ingredients that are sourced from the surrounding markets.
-This creates for a dynamic and ever-changing menu, with a guarantee of originality from the kitchen staff.
-Add some home-brewed beer as well as homemade bread to the meal and Mulato becomes the perfect address for guests wishing to sample Santiago’s local food.
+The concept behind Mulato is simple yet admirable: to create a form of local synergy between the restaurant and the neighborhood by using only ingredients that are sourced from the surrounding markets.
+This results in for a dynamic and ever-changing menu, with a guarantee of originality from the kitchen staff.
+Add some home-brewed beer as well as homemade bread to the meal and Mulato becomes the perfect place for guests wishing to sample Santiago’s local food.

-The Bar Restaurant Opera Catedral is not the ideal place for a romantic and intimate candlelight dinner.
+The Opera Catedral is not the ideal place for a romantic and intimate candlelight dinner.
 Instead, it is the perfect place to combine food, drinks, and music.
-The setting is informal yet intriguing, and the restaurant is a magnet for young adults, indeed an integral part of Santiago's nightlife thanks to its blend of quality food, dance atmosphere and great live music.
+The setting is informal yet intriguing, and the restaurant is a magnet for young adults.
+It is an integral part of Santiago's nightlife thanks to its blend of quality food, dance atmosphere and great live music.
 The night usually starts quietly with a mostly European menu.
-Then a concert kicks in and the temperature starts to rise.
+Then the temperature starts to rise.
 By the end of the night, the bar often becomes a gigantic dance floor.
 A pleasant surprise is that the second floor offers an elegant French restaurant.

 It is true that Chilean cuisine is not particularly vegetarian-friendly.
 However, El Huerto proves that it is still possible to find original vegetarian food in Santiago.
 The menu offers a good blend of international cuisine rearranged to fit the credo of the house: healthy and tasty.
-The calm and relaxed atmosphere is perfect to enjoy some quiet moments and regenerate positive energy to tackle more of Santiago's treasures.
+The calm and relaxed atmosphere is perfect for enjoying quiet moments and regenerating before tackling more of Santiago's treasures.

-Located in the bohemian neighbourhood of Bellavista, El Republicano is the perfect restaurant to visit before going off for a spectacle at one of the many theatres of this area.
-Located in an old Chilean house, the décor is inspired by the golden era of the Chilean republican bourgeoisie in the 1970s; luxury and class meet simplicity and nostalgia in El Republicano.
-The three dining rooms as well as the bar convey this feeling of nostalgia and lost grandeur to the guests.
+Located in the bohemian neighborhood of Bellavista, El Republicano is the perfect restaurant to visit before going out to a spectacle at one of the many theatres in this area.
+Located in an old Chilean house, the décor is inspired by the golden era of the Chilean republican bourgeoisie in the 1970s.
+Luxury and class meet simplicity and nostalgia in El Republicano.
+The three dining rooms as well as the bar convey this feeling of nostalgia and lost grandeur.
 The kitchen offers traditional Chilean food with a modern twist.

-It would have been very difficult to round off this list without including a proper meat specialist.
-To pick out one of the many parillas (South American barbecue style) of the city is not an easy task, but a dinner at Ox is definitely a safe bet.
-This luxurious parilla serves some of the best, most succulent and flavoursome meat in town.
+It would have been difficult to round off this list without including a proper meat specialist.
+To pick out one of the many parillas (South American barbecue style) of the city is not an easy task, but a dinner at Ox is a safe bet.
+This luxurious parilla serves some of the most succulent meat in town.
 Prepared with love and passion and accompanied with an impressive selection of wines, Ox is the perfect place for meat lovers with high expectations.
-Rumour has it that the chief parillero of this restaurant actually hails from Argentina.
+Rumor has it that the chief parillero of this restaurant actually hails from Argentina.

 Ox, Nueva Constanera 3960, Vitacura.
 Santiago, Chile, +56 2 2799 0260.